xulongwu4/nvidia-optimus-manager/README.md

 This repository has a set of tools to manage the status of the NVIDIA graphics card on an Optimus™ setup.
 It now supports [Solus](https://getsol.us/home/) with [Budgie](https://budgie-desktop.org/home/) desktop.

 Three profiles are implemented in the `nvidia-optimus-manager` script:
-- `intel`: The Intel integrated GPU is used for display rendering and the dGPU is powered off by the `bbwsitch` kernel module.
+- `intel`: The Intel integrated GPU is used for display rendering and the dGPU is suspended by runtime power management.
 Running the `nvidia-smi` command gives
 ```
 $ nvidia-smi
 NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
 Make sure that the latest NVIDIA driver is installed and running.